ETHZ-INS/stressTRAPreanalysis/README.md

 se <- subset(se,select  = se$Set == "GSE131972")
 ```

 In their publications the authors unfortunately do not upload a list with differentially expressed genes.
-However, in their discussion they mention a number of genes that they claim are differentially expressed between ELS and non-ELS mice after acute stress.
+However, in their discussion they mention a number of genes that they thought to be differentially expressed between ELS and non-ELS mice after acute stress.
 We look at the expression of these genes across the very samples used in their study.
 They claim that selected genes are only induced in non-ELS mice following FST:

 ```r